whaaaley/pocket/deploy/assets/docs/guide/intro.md

 As your application grows even further it's also common to avoid adding small bits of state in the global state object and instead keep unimportant parts of state inside of stateful components.
 In Pocket we use the function `Component()` to do this.
 Local state in `Component()` internally uses the very same `core()` function used in the first example of this introduction.

 Also, in Pocket the concept of localized state is combined with the use of shadow DOM for style encapsulation.
-As a result, much like the `ShadowRoot()` component I reccomend using `pocket-superfine` which wires Pocket and Superfine together!
+As a result, much like the `ShadowRoot()` component I recommend using `pocket-superfine` which wires Pocket and Superfine together!

 Here is an example of a reusable counter component with local state and encapsulated styles.